moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # My final words ...

 If you are curious everything about Artificial Intelligence, I hope you will find my Quora answers and questions interesting since I am a super curious person and decided to find answers by asking.
-As of 2018 boxing day, 2018-12-26, my answers and question was read by 66700 visitors.
+As of 2018 boxing day, 2018-12-26, my answers and questions was being read by 66700 visitors.
 Here is the [link](https://www.quora.com/profile/Moses-Wong-1)

 My most favorite one is [If humans can create artificial intelligence, then, are we a creation?](https://www.quora.com/If-humans-can-create-artificial-intelligence-then-are-we-a-creation)